Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Bruxism and its consequences for human health

 Important!
-Teeth grinding in sleep - bruxism or ondoterism, if repeated for a long time, affects the health of the sufferer.
-First of all, the layer of enamel on the teeth becomes thinner, worn out, which leads to their increased sensitivity and caries.
+Grinding of teeth in sleep - bruxism or ondoterism, if repeated for a long time, affects the health of the person suffering from it.
+First of all, the layer of enamel on the teeth becomes thinner and wears out, which leads to their hypersensitivity and caries.

-A few years of bruxism and the teeth can wear out, loosen, there are painful sensations in the muscles of the jaws, clicks during chewing and swallowing food.
-Nocturnal snoring or sleep apnea can result from grinding your teeth, which threatens to stop breathing.
+Several years of bruxism and teeth can wear down, become loose, painful sensations appear in the jaw muscles, and clicking sounds appear when chewing and swallowing food.
+Teeth grinding can result in night snoring or apnea, this threatens possible respiratory arrest.
 Doctors believe that prolonged bruxism can cause mental problems over time.

-Teeth grinding in a dream is associated with the fact that even in a dream the nervous system is in tension, the body cannot fully relax and rest.
-Another indirect consequence of bruxism is that loved ones also suffer from unpleasant loud sounds, who also cannot get enough sleep.
+Grinding of teeth in a dream is associated with the fact that even in sleep the nervous system is under tension, the body is unable to fully relax and rest.
+Another indirect consequence of bruxism is that loved ones also suffer from unpleasant loud sounds, who also cannot get a good night’s sleep.

 Causes of bruxism in adults

-Sometimes teeth grinding in a dream is considered a continuation of the bad habit of biting something during excitement - nails, the tip of a pen or pencil.
-But the main reason for it is stress.
-The natural reaction of a person to strong excitement, excessive brain activity, taking certain drugs: caffeine, amphetamines, alcohol, to emotional overexcitation is clenching of teeth.
-So a person tries to restrain the torn excitement, to the creak of the jaws.
-This phenomenon may also be associated with problems in the oral cavity - malocclusion, incorrectly designed orthopedic structures, and lack of teeth.
-Teeth grinding at night and during the day can be the result of insomnia, when a person sleeps too lightly or wakes up often, a symptom of Parkinson's disease.
+Sometimes grinding teeth in a dream is considered a continuation of the bad habit of gnawing something during excitement - nails, the tip of a pen or pencil.
+But the main cause is stress.
+Natural human reaction to strong excitement, excessive brain activity, taking certain drugs: caffeine, amphetamines, alcohol, emotional overexcitement means clenching your teeth.
+So a person tries to restrain the rushing excitement until his jaws creak.
+This phenomenon may also be associated with problems in the oral cavity - malocclusion, incorrectly designed orthopedic structures, lack of teeth.
+Teeth grinding at night and during the day can be a consequence of insomnia, when a person sleeps too lightly or often wakes up, a symptom of Parkinson's disease.

 Important!
-The cause of bruxism in adults and children at night and in the daytime has nothing to do with the appearance of worms in the intestines.
+The cause of bruxism in adults and children at night and during the day has nothing to do with the appearance of worms in the intestines.

 How to get rid of teeth grinding

-In adults, bruxism is treated by eliminating the main symptom - teeth grinding, with the help of:
+In adults, bruxism is treated by eliminating the main symptom – teeth grinding – using:

-In parallel with the removal of symptoms, the cause of bruxism is clarified.
-If we are talking about a constant stressful situation, then a psychotherapeutic effect on the patient's nervous system is applied in order to relieve emotional overstrain, achieve complete relaxation, methods of auto-training and self-hypnosis.
+In parallel with the removal of symptoms, the cause of bruxism is determined.
+If we're talking about about a constant stressful situation, then a psychotherapeutic effect on the patient’s nervous system is used in order to relieve emotional stress, achieve complete relaxation, methods of auto-training and self-hypnosis.

-If the case is in the wrong bite, then the patient is sent to the orthodontist to correct it with the help of braces or implantation.
-When it comes to the use of certain substances or drugs, you have to cancel them, refuse to use (for example, coffee, nicotine, alcohol) or find out the specifics of the side effects of the drug, after consulting with your doctor.
+If the problem is a malocclusion, the patient is sent to an orthodontist to correct it using braces or implantation.
+When it comes to the use of certain substances or drugs, you have to stop them, stop using them (for example, coffee, nicotine, alcohol) or find out the specific side effects of the drug in consultation with your doctor.
 Recommended for relieving symptoms of bruxism:

-Restoration of tooth enamel, their appearance is possible only after the elimination of the symptoms of bruxism, otherwise this procedure will not make sense or it will have to be repeated again.
+Restoration of tooth enamel, their appearance This is possible only after the symptoms of bruxism have been eliminated, otherwise this procedure will not make sense or will have to be repeated again.

 Folk remedies

-The fight against bruxism with folk remedies is aimed at eliminating its main cause - stress and tension of the nervous system.
+The fight against bruxism with folk remedies is aimed at eliminating its main cause - stress and tension in the nervous system.

 Attention!
-To relax and relieve stress, traditional medicine uses decoctions of medicinal herbs in the form of tea - chamomile, lemon balm, mint, valerian root.
+For relaxation and stress relief traditional medicine uses decoctions medicinal herbs in the form of tea - chamomile, lemon balm, mint, valerian root.

-Warm milk with a spoonful of honey at night relaxes, calms and promotes sound sleep.
-To eliminate the main cause of bruxism - nervous and emotional stress, proven folk remedies are warm baths with aromatic oils, pine needles, sea salt, massage sessions, long vigorous walks before going to bed, airing the bedroom, cool air in it at night.
-It helps well from the night grinding of teeth by applying a warm, damp towel to the face before going to bed.
-For sound sleep, it is recommended to listen to calm music at night, read a light, and preferably a boring book.
+Warm milk with a spoon of honey at night is very relaxing, soothing and promotes sound sleep.
+To eliminate the main cause of bruxism – nervous and emotional stress proven folk remedies are warm baths with aromatic oils, pine needles, sea salt, massage sessions, long vigorous walks before bed, airing the bedroom, cool air in it at night.
+Applying a warm, damp towel to your face before bed helps prevent teeth grinding at night.
+For a sound sleep, it is recommended to listen to calm music at night, read a light, or better yet, a boring book.

-But the help of professionals is often indispensable.
-To reliably and permanently get rid of the unpleasant symptoms of bruxism, it is best to contact one of the Moscow dental clinics.
-Perfectly equipped and staffed by competent specialists, they are able to provide qualified dental care of any degree of complexity, completely solve the problem of grinding teeth.
+But the help of professionals is often irreplaceable.
+To reliably and permanently get rid of unpleasant symptoms bruxism, it is best to contact one of the Moscow dental clinics.
+Well equipped and staffed with competent specialists, they are able to provide qualified dental care any degree of complexity, completely solve the problem of teeth grinding.

 Prevention of bruxism

-Grinding of teeth in a dream is a signal that a certain failure has occurred in the body.
-In order to prevent such symptoms and learn how to relax effectively, you need moderate physical activity that brings “muscle joy” and promotes the release of endorphins, a balanced diet with an increase in fruits, vegetables, nuts, a decrease in the amount of sweets, fewer stimulating drinks, positive emotions, good rest .
+Grinding your teeth in a dream is a signal that a certain malfunction has occurred in the body.
+To prevent such symptoms and learn to relax effectively, moderate physical activity is necessary, which brings “muscular joy” and promotes the release of endorphins, balanced diet with an increase in the amount of fruits, vegetables, nuts, a decrease in the amount of sweets, less stimulating drinks, positive emotions, good rest.

-It is necessary to increase the stress resistance of the nervous system, use meditating practices, auto-training, self-hypnosis for this, try to remain calm and have a positive perception of the world in difficult situations.
-Only if you follow these simple rules, you can not only overcome bruxism, but significantly improve the condition of the body as a whole, prevent many diseases, and strengthen the nervous system.
+It is necessary to increase the stress resistance of the nervous system, use meditative practices, auto-training, self-hypnosis, and try to remain calm and have a positive perception of the world in difficult situations.
+Only if these simple rules You can not only overcome bruxism, but significantly improve the condition of the body as a whole, prevent many diseases, and strengthen the nervous system.

-Involuntary grinding of teeth can occur both during the day and during sleep.
-Nighttime bruxism is a more serious problem because it is more difficult to control.
+Involuntary teeth grinding can occur both during the day and during sleep.
+Nocturnal bruxism is a more serious problem because it is more difficult to control.

-Most people are unaware that they are grinding their teeth in their sleep.
+Most people don't even realize that they are grinding their teeth while they sleep.

-Some learn about it from those around them, who are disturbed by unpleasant sounds to sleep.
+Some people learn about this from others who find unpleasant sounds disturbing their sleep.

-Others as a result of a dental checkup when their teeth and enamel are found to be worn down.
-It is especially difficult to understand that he is a bruxer to a lonely person.
+Others are the result of a dental examination when it is discovered that their teeth and enamel are worn down.
+It is especially difficult for a single person to understand that he is a bruiser.

-By knowing the symptoms of bruxism, it is possible to diagnose a health problem at an early stage and prevent its dangerous consequences, such as infection, gum disease and loss of teeth.
+Knowing the symptoms of bruxism, you can early stage diagnose health problems and prevent them dangerous consequences, such as infection, gumboil and tooth loss.

 Bruxism is

-unconscious strong clenching of the jaws, not associated with chewing function, accompanied by grinding of teeth.
+unconscious strong clenching of the jaws, not associated with the chewing function, is accompanied by grinding of teeth.

 Neurologists put the phenomenon on a par with intractable parasomnias, such as snoring, sleepwalking, and nightmares.
-In their opinion, bruxism is similar to sleep-talking and occurs against the background of aggressive dreams, or is a response to constant stress.
+In their opinion, bruxism is similar to sleep talking and occurs against the background of aggressive dreams, or serves as a response to constant stress.

-Compression of the jaw ligaments is an evolutionary instinct of Homo sapiens, whose teeth serve as a weapon against a rival or predator.
+Compression of the jaw ligaments is an evolutionary instinct of homo sapiens, whose teeth serve as weapons against a rival or predator.

-Clenching the jaws of a modern person is, as a rule, a defensive reaction to problem situations, an expression of negative emotions: fear, anger, anger, hostility, disappointment, etc.
+Jaw clenching modern man- this is, as a rule, a defensive reaction to problematic situations, an expression negative emotions: fear, anger, malice, hostility, disappointment, etc.

-For the first time, the term bruxomania (“La bruxomanie”, French) was proposed at the beginning of the twentieth century by medical scientists M. Pietkiewicz, M. M. Marie, M. Karoly, who saw a connection between dental squeak and destruction of the central nervous system.
+The term bruxomania (“La bruxomanie”, French) was first proposed at the beginning of the twentieth century by medical scientists M. Pietkiewicz, M. M. Marie, M. Karoly, who saw a connection between teeth grinding and destruction of the central nervous system.

 Signs of bruxism are numerous and may include:

-Excessively worn flat or blunt teeth (stumps) that have cracks and chips.
+Excessively worn flat or dull teeth (teeth) that are cracked or chipped.

 Damaged tooth enamel, exposing deeper layers.

-Indentations (imprints) of teeth in the tongue ("jagged" or "scalloped" tongue).
+Indentations (imprints) of teeth in the tongue (“serrated” or “scalloped” tongue).

-Hypersensitivity of the teeth (for example, when drinking cold liquids) caused by wear of the thickness of the insulating layer of dentin and enamel around the tooth pulp.
+Tooth hypersensitivity (for example, when drinking cold liquids), caused by wear and tear of the insulating layer of dentin and enamel around the dental pulp.

-Ear pain and stiffness in the temporomandibular joint, manifested by painful sensations in the anterior part of the ear.
+Ear pain and stiffness in the temporomandibular joint, manifested painful sensations in front of the ear.

-Tightness, soreness, or fatigue of the masticatory muscles, which may worsen during chewing or other jaw movement.
+Tight, sore, or tired chewing muscles, which may get worse with chewing or other jaw movement.

 Damage to the insides of the cheeks.